Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 vet gives laser therapy to a cat

-Over 2,500 clinical studies on humans demonstrate the effectiveness of laser therapy in various conditions, and it is approved by the FDA.
-In pets, laser therapy has been successfully implemented due to the multitude of advantages and the non-existent negative effects.
+The FDA regulates both medical and non-medical lasers.
+In pets, laser therapy has been successfully implemented due to the multitude of possible advantages and the non-existent negative effects.

 • It can be used as an adjuvant treatment to surgeries or medication to facilitate faster healing.

-• It helps reduce pain, including neuropathic pain, in a short time.
+• It helps reduce pain, including neuropathic pain.

 • The treatment time is short—only a few minutes.